hanhanwu/Hanhan-Spark-Python/README.md

 It does a simple linear regression on the data and store the slope (which the Wikipedia page calls α̂ ) and intercept (β̂ ) of the values. https://en.wikipedia.org/wiki/Simple_linear_regression

+movie_recomendations.py

+Recommended movies using Spark MLlib Collaborative Filtering.
+To register the user-entered titles with Tweetings, use the Tweetings title with the smallest Levenshtein distance from the user's entry.
+There is a Levenshtein implementation in pyspark.sql

+Sample user's ratings:

+10 The Lord of the Rings: The Return of the King

+8 The Lord of the Rings: The Fellowship of the Ring (2001)

+5 orrest Gump (1994)

+9 Mad Max: Fury Road (2014)

+3 Mad Max (1979)

+The dataset is from here: https://github.com/sidooms/MovieTweetings

+euler.py

+This file does the same work as what I did in Hadoop-MapReduce folder, EvaluateEuler.java, but instead of using java MapReduce, it is using python sql.